AdaCore/gnatstudio/docs/users_guide/searching.rst

 *Replace with*
   .. index:: replace with

-  This field should contain the string that will replace the occurrences of the pattern defined above.
+  Contains the string to replace the occurrences of the pattern defined above.
 The combo box provides a history of previously used replacement strings.
-If regular expression is used for search, special escapes `\1`, `\2` .. `\9` in this field refer to the corresponding matching sub-expressions and \0 refers whole matched string.
+If a regular expression is used for search, special escapes `\1`, `\2` .. `\9` in this field refer to the corresponding matching subexpressions and \0 refers whole matched string.

 *Look in*
   .. index:: look in

-  This field defines the context in which the search should occur.
+  The context in which the search should occur.

   .. index:: search context

-  GPS will automatically select the most appropriate context when you open the search dialog, depending on which component currently has the focus.
-If several contexts are possible for one component (for example, the editor has :guilabel:`Current_File`, :guilabel:`Files from Project`, :guilabel:`Files...` and :guilabel:`Open Files`), then the last one you've been using will be selected.
-You can of course change the context to another one if needed.

-  Clicking on the arrow on the right will display the list of all possible contexts.
-This list includes:
+  GPS automatically selects the most appropriate context when you open the search dialog, depending on which component currently has the focus.
+If several contexts are possible for one component (for example, the editor has :guilabel:`Current_File`, :guilabel:`Files from Project`, :guilabel:`Files...` and :guilabel:`Open Files`) then the last one you've been using will be selected.
+You can change the context to another one if needed, by clicking on the arrow on the right.
+It displays the list of all possible contexts, inluding:

   *Project View*
     Search in the project view.
-An extra *Scope* box will be displayed where you can specify the scope of your search, which can be a set of:
-    `Projects, Directories, Files, Entities`.
-The search in entities may take a long time, search each file is parsed during the search.
+An extra *Scope* box is displayed where you can specify the scope of your search, which is a set of: `Projects, Directories, Files, Entities`.
+The search in entities may take a long time since each file is parsed during the search.

   *Open Files*
-    Search in all the files that are currently open in the source editor.
+    Search in all the files currently open in the source editor.
 The *Scope* entry is described in the `Files...` section below.

   *Files...*

     Search in a given set of files.
-An extra *Files* box will be displayed where you can specify the files by using standard shell (Unix or Windows) regular expression, e.g. :file:`*.ad?` for all files ending with .ad and any trailing character.
-The directory specified where the search starts, and the *Recursive search* button whether sub directories will be searched as well.
+An extra *Files* box is displayed where you specify the files using standard shell (Unix or Windows) regular expressions such as :file:`*.ad?` for all files ending with .ad and any trailing character.
+The directory specifies where the search starts and the *Recursive search* button whether subdirectories are also searched.

-    The *Scope* entry is used to restrict the search to a set of language constructs, e.g. to avoid matching on comments when you are only interested in actual code, or to only search strings and comments, and ignore the code.
+    The *Scope* entry restricts the search to a set of language constructs.
+    For example, use this to to avoid matching on comments when you're only interested in actual code or to only search strings and comment, ignoring the code.

   *Files From Projects*